Thyroid cancer care

 In some cases, your health care provider may also want to do computed tomography (CT), magnetic resonance imaging (MRI) or nuclear imaging tests (using radioactive iodine) to help make a diagnosis.

 If your health care provider suspects thyroid cancer, they will perform a simple procedure called a fine needle aspiration, or biopsy, which removes a sample of the nodule for testing.
 Once thyroid cancer has been diagnosed, your health care team will work to determine how far the cancer has spread.
-This will be expressed as a stage, with Stage 0 being the least advanced and Stage IV being the most advanced.
+This will be expressed as a stage, with Stage zero being the least advanced and Stage four being the most advanced.

 Thyroid cancer has four main types: